-As Guest and Dewe (1988: 180) have noted, the social, cultural, material, and psychological aspects of an individual’s union joining and subsequent activism, ‘will be shaped and perhaps modified by subsequent work experiences and possibly also by a more conscious political commitment’.
-In the writings of Nicholson et al (1981) this conscious political commitment to unionism is picked up in the notion of ‘ideological activist’, which is used to describe the politically-motivated union member, and ideological reasons are also articulated in a later study by Toubøl and Jensen (2014) who note the importance of a union member’s normative and attitudinal characteristics, particularly the positive correlation between left-wing ideology (class) and union membership.
-Here we might expect to find that workers who have an ideological predisposition to collectivism will join unions even in circumstances where there might be little material benefit (for example in a non-recognised workplace) and this is borne out by a review of studies in this area (Riley 1997).
+As Guest and Dewe (1988: 180) have noted, the social, cultural, material and psychological aspects of whether an individual joins a union and their subsequent activism ‘will be shaped and perhaps modified by subsequent work experiences and possibly also by a more conscious political commitment’.
+In the writings of Nicholson et al. (1981) this conscious political commitment to unionism is picked up in the notion of ‘ideological activist’, which is used to describe politically motivated union members.
+Ideological reasons are also articulated in a later study by Toubøl and Jensen (2014) who note the importance of a union member’s normative and attitudinal characteristics, particularly the positive correlation between left-wing ideology (class) and union membership.
+Here we might expect to find that workers who have an ideological predisposition to collectivism will join unions even in circumstances where there might be little material benefit (for example in a non-recognised workplace) and this is borne out by a review of studies in this area (Riley, 1997).

-Our study also suggests that unions may expand their membership (and union activism) by becoming relevant to people who are politically committed (in terms of social justice) but who are not in paid employment, yet have a desire to be actively involved in a union movement that sees itself as a broader social movement to improve working people’s lives towards more equal/just society.
-This perhaps suggests an untapped potential for union growth.
-We’ve learnt from the Covid-19 pandemic and concerns around climate change, the #MeToo and #Black Lives Matter movements, that there are considerable numbers of people, many young, who are active in social justice issues looking for a home for their activism.
+Our study also suggests that unions may expand their membership (and union activism) by becoming relevant to people who are politically committed (in terms of social justice) but who are not in paid employment, yet have a desire to be actively involved in a union movement that sees itself as a broader social movement to improve working people’s lives towards a more equal/just society.
+This suggests an untapped potential for union growth.
+We have learned from the COVID-19 pandemic and concerns around climate change, the #MeToo and #Black Lives Matter movements, that there are considerable numbers of people, many young, who are active on social justice issues but who are looking for a home for their activism.
 As such, exploring new forms of membership and activism is an important area of consideration for unions wanting to increase their membership, scope of activity and social relevance.
 We explicitly focus on the concept of activism and motivation as described in the work of social movement theorists such as McAdam (1988), Tilly (1978) and McCarthy and Zald (2001).

 Gathering data on motivation: interviews, participation and observation

 The research began just after the UC initiative was conceived in 2011 and it has continued throughout its formation and subsequent existence.
 The methodological approach has been qualitative and inductive.
-Using in-depth interviews, observation, and participation, the researchers immersed themselves in the activities of Unite CU branches to obtain a rich understanding both of what was said, but also what has been done.
-As a result of their expertise in trade unions and community organising, the researchers also acted as ‘sounding boards’ in discussions about direction and progress, and have taken part in training, presentations and workshops with Unite staff and UC members, as well as attended branch meetings over a seven-year period.
+Using in-depth interviews, observation and participation, the researchers immersed themselves in the activities of Unite CU branches to obtain a rich understanding both of what was said, but also what has been done.
+As a result of their expertise in trade unions and community organising, the researchers also acted as ‘sounding boards’ in discussions about direction and progress, and have taken part in training, presentations and workshops with Unite staff and UC members, as well as attending branch meetings over a seven-year period.